Over 15,000 motorcycle, moped and scooters were stolen in London in the last year - half of all vehicles stolen in London.

 - A Park Mark approved car park has a higher level of security than other car parks.

-If your bike is stolen, never put yourself at risk.
-Call police immediately on 999 if you see it being stolen or 101 if you discover it has gone.
+If your bike is stolen - Never put yourself at risk.
+Call police immediately on 999 if you see it being stolen, or if you discover it has gone you can report it to us online or call 101.

 What we’re doing to reduce scooter theft